Competition, Persuasion, and Search

 Before we proceed with our analysis, let us remark on some of our modeling choices.
 Our model implicitly assumes that: $(a)$ brokers lack long-term commitment power and thus sell information via spot rather than long-term contracts; $(b)$ the marginal cost of providing more informative signals in the upstream market is negligible; and $(c)$ the information the agent acquires in the upstream market does not alter the ex-post match value of a downstream good---for example, by affecting its price.
-While these assumptions are not be suitable for every setting, they are satisfied in the motivating examples we discuss in the introduction.\footnote{For example, \emph{CARFAX} sells vehicle history reports on a per-car basis, and \emph{ProfileXT}---a pre-employment testing agency---charges per candidate screened.}\footnote{For example, pre-employment testing agencies typically provide employers with coarse ``pass/fail" reports despite having more granular data on job candidates' test performance, suggesting that the marginal cost of a more informative test is negligible \citep{aut08}.}\footnote{In dating markets, the search goods are potential partners and thus have no prices.
-In labor markets, pre-employment tests typically affect hiring rather than wages \citep{aut08}.
-Finally, \emph{Carvana} car prices are anchored to \emph{Kelley Blue Book} values (\url{www.prnewswire.com/news-releases/carvana-integrates-kelley-blue-book-suggested-retail-values-into-online-vehicle-inventory-300023390.html}, and price negotiations are not permitted by design.}
+While these assumptions are not suitable for every setting, they are satisfied in the motivating examples we discuss in the introduction.\footnote{For example, \emph{CARFAX} sells vehicle history reports on a per-car basis, and \emph{ProfileXT}---a pre-employment testing agency---charges per candidate screened.
+Moreover, pre-employment testing agencies typically provide employers with coarse ``pass/fail" reports despite having more granular data on job candidates' test performance, suggesting that the marginal cost of a more informative test is negligible \citep{aut08}.}

 Additionally, we assume that the agent acquires information from at most one broker in a given period.
 An alternative assumption would be to let the agent acquire information from any subset of brokers.
 This would allow the agent to combine signals in a similar spirit to \cite{kamenica2017competition} and learn more than what is possible by observing the signal of any one broker.
 Finally, we assume that signal realizations are publicly observable.
 An alternative assumption would be that signal realizations are privately observed by the agent.
 This alternative would necessitate keeping track of a public history for the brokers, a private history for the agent, and each broker's beliefs over the agent's private history.
-However, as will become clear in \Cref{prelim}, neither of these alternative assumptions change our main results.
+However, as will become clear in \Cref{prelim}, neither of these alternative assumptions changes our main results.